ros2/design/articles/200_migration_guide_from_ros1.md

 ~~~

 In our build dependencies, instead of `roscpp` we use `rclcpp`, which provides
 the C++ API that we use.
-We additionally depend on `rmw_implementation`, which
-pulls in the default implementation of the `rmw` abstraction layer that allows
+We additionally depend on `rmw_implementation`, which pulls in the default
-us to support multiple DDS implementaitons (we should consider restructuring /
+implementation of the `rmw` abstraction layer that allows us to support multiple
-renaming things so that it's possible to depend on one thing, analogous to
+DDS implementations (we should consider restructuring / renaming things so that
-`roscpp`):
+it's possible to depend on one thing, analogous to `roscpp`):

 ~~~
 <!--  <build_depend>roscpp</build_depend> -->